 The PKG Center advertises Social Impact Internship and Employment opportunities offered by selected community partners on MIT Handshake.
 To search for Social Impact Employment positions on Handshake, use the filter feature.
 Scroll down to the “Labeled by Your School” field and select “PKG Funding Eligible” and/or “Federal Work-Study Eligible”.

 For a step-by-step guide on how to find Social Impact Internships on Handshake, check out the video below.

-If you have any questions about Social Impact Internships and the ELO guarantee this upcoming IAP ’21, please reach out to our office at firstname.lastname@example.org.
+If you have any questions about Social Impact Internships or federal work-study, please reach out to our office at firstname.lastname@example.org.

 To apply for a position, follow the instructions in the posting on Handshake or follow the guide in the video above.
 Note: The MIT CAPD website provides useful resources on email etiquette, cover letters, resumes and job interviews.